mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'true'` Each rule in a previously learned model is optimized by being relearned in the context of the other rules.
 The following options may be provided using the {ref}`bracket notation<bracket-notation>`:

     - `num_iterations` (Default value = `2`) The number of times each rule should be relearned.
 Must be at least 1.
-    - `refine_heads` (Default value = `'false'`) `'true'`, if the heads of rules may be refined when being relearned, `'false'`, if the relearned rules should be predict for the same labels as the original rules.
+    - `refine_heads` (Default value = `'false'`) `'true'`, if the heads of rules may be refined when being relearned, `'false'`, if the relearned rules should be predict for the same outputs as the original rules.
     - `resample_features` (Default value = `'true'`) `'true'`, if a new sample of the available features should be created whenever a new rule is refined, `'false'`, if the conditions of the new rule should use the same features as the original rule

 ### Sampling Techniques